Laissezzzz/Banker-Tycoon/README.md

 The separation between these states allows the game to compare the player's evaluation with the reference outcome stored in the database.

-The loan model also includes information such as:
+The loan model also includes:

 * Requested amount
 * Interest rate